houseofmackee/BrightcovePY/README.md

 **jwtKeys.py**: this is a simple tool to manage JWT keys.
 It is using mackee.py for the Playback Auth API communication.

-**bulkIngest.py**: this is a tool which allows you to ingest all videos contained in an S3 bucket, a Dropbox folder or a local folder into you Video Cloud account.
+**bulkIngest.py**: this is a tool which allows you to ingest all videos contained in an S3 bucket, a Dropbox folder or a local folder into your Video Cloud account.
 It also allows what I call delta-ingest: this allows you to run the tool over the same source location again and ignore already ingested video files.
 To do so it will create a SQLite database called bulkingest.sqlite in your home folder.
 You can also use this database to review ingest history.

 **downloadVideos.py**: this tool allows you to download the highest resolution MP4 renditions from videos stored in Video Cloud.